Monday, December 12, 2005

 "We have really big names, huge retailers, down to small little mom and pop stores that might even be people selling out of their own houses," he said.
 "The beauty is they can compete for the same keywords."

-Being able to target certain ZIP codes or geographic areas or to run national campaigns also attracts advertisers as does the ability to cap daily click-through spending, which offers small businesses
+Being able to target certain ZIP codes or geographic areas or to run national campaigns also attracts advertisers as does the ability to cap daily click-through spending, which offers small businesses with limited budgets some assurance they won't run over at a critical time.

 Fisher said the ability to quickly react to trends is another selling point of the keyword ad approach.